-Anna Lappé is a national bestselling author, a respected advocate for sustainability and justice along the food chain and an advisor to funders investing in food system transformation.
+Anna Lappé is a national bestselling author, a respected advocate for food justice and sustainability, and an advisor to funders investing in food system transformation.
 A recipient of the James Beard Leadership Award, Anna is the co-author or author of three books and the contributing author to more than a dozen others.
-Anna’s work has been translated internationally and featured in The New York Times, Gourmet, Oprah Magazine, among many other outlets.
+Anna’s work has been translated internationally and featured in The Washington Post, The New York Times, Gourmet, Oprah Magazine, among many other outlets.
 A frequent public speaker, her popular TEDx talks have been watched nearly one million times.

 Anna’s most recent book, Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It (Bloomsbury), was named by Booklist and Kirkus as one of the best environmental book’s of the year and has been optioned for a television series.
 Anna is also the co-author of Grub: Ideas for an Urban Organic Kitchen (Penguin) and Hope’s Edge (Penguin), which chronicles grassroots solutions to hunger around the world.
-In addition to her books, Anna’s opinion writing has appeared in publications around the world, including The Guardian, The International Herald Tribune, The San Francisco Chronicle, The Washington Post, The New York Times and more.
-She has contributed opinion columns to Al Jazeera America, Earth Island Journal and Mother Jones and was the editor for two special editions on food for The Nation.
+In addition to her books, Anna’s opinion writing has appeared in publications around the world, including The Guardian, The International Herald Tribune, The Washington Post, and more.
+She has written a regular column for Al Jazeera America and Earth Island Journal and has been a guest editor for special editions on food for The Nation magazine.